 We have gone to an all-cash system in the last 2 years and it has cut down on our incidental spending so much.
 We have taken a class through our church that taught us the logistics, but basically, all you do is allot a certain amount a week for your husband's daily stuff.
 When that allowance is gone, he doesn't buy anything else.
 Take the gas cards away except for the days you know he needs gas, and that won't be a problem either.

 When my husband wanted to upgrade his computer, I told him to save his lunch money.
-We agreed on a $5 a day allowance for lunch.
+We agreed on a $10 a day allowance for lunch.
 Whatever was left over at the end of the day went into his "computer" jar.
 He soon became creative with leftovers and sack lunches.
-The $5 included any drink purchases.
-If he bought a soda, he only had $4 to put in his jar.
+The $10 included any drink purchases.
+If he bought a soda, he had less to put in his jar.
 He had a goal, an incentive, but the guidelines weren't so rigid that he felt deprived and he was working for his own reward.
 Tell your husband to save his lunch money, and when he has enough, he can get his new camper.

 If you have a spendthrift spouse who cannot see the benefit of saving small amounts of money, you may have to do the work for them at first.
 Try sending him to work with a small cooler filled with cold drinks and his favorite snacks.
 Even 'pricey' snacks are cheaper at the grocery than from a vending machine or convenience store.
 If he has an office or locker at work, it's even easier to keep him stocked with a variety of goodies - - my husband always has snacks plus items such as canned soups and instant oatmeal at work.